Holistic national security: Development

-Xi Jinping introduced the concept of holistic national security in 2014, which he defined as taking "the security of the people as compass, political security as its roots, economic security as its pillar, military security, cultural security, and cultural security as its protections, and that relies on the promotion of international security."
+Xi Jinping introduced the concept of holistic national security on 15 April 2014, which he defined as taking "the security of the people as compass, political security as its roots, economic security as its pillar, military security, cultural security, and cultural security as its protections, and that relies on the promotion of international security."
+He called on CCP members to "pay attention to both traditional and non-traditional security, and build a national security system that integrates such elements as political, military, economic, cultural, social, science and technology, information, ecological, resource, and nuclear security".
 Holistic national security also emphasizes the need for energy security.
 Xi created National Security Commission of the Chinese Communist Party, which focuses on holistic national security and addresses both external and internal security matters.
 The concept has since been used as a tenet of the CCP's Global Security Initiative.

-The Fourteenth Five-Year Plan discusses the holistic national security approach as part of the plan's "Integrated Approach to Security and Development."
+The 14th Five-Year Plan discusses the holistic national security approach as part of the plan's "Integrated Approach to Security and Development."
 It states that holistic national security "calls for the integration of national security imperatives into every aspect of national development, so as to be better able to implement our national security strategy, safeguard national security, respond effectively to both traditional and non-traditional security threats, and forestall any challenges to China's modernization."
 It describes the strengthening of national security as requiring a holistic examination of "political security, which is of overarching importance, the security of the people, which is the ultimate concern, and economic security, which underpins all other considerations, to military, scientific and technological, cultural, and social perspectives, which reinforce efforts in other areas."

 In April 2021, the Research Centre for a Holistic Approach to National Security was established at the China Institutes of Contemporary International Relations (CICIR) in order to further develop the concept of holistic national security.
 Yuan Peng was the centre's secretary general during his term as CICIR president.
 Researchers at the Centre view "great economic change" as an important component of "great changes unseen in a century."
 In a text issued in 2021, the Centre wrote that holistic national security threats are likely to emerge in "new frontiers" like polar regions, deep sea, the internet, artificial intelligence, and space.
 In this view, the development of these new frontiers creates uncertainty because they do not have clear geographical borders and therefore transcend traditional ideas of sovereignty.
+The political report of the 20th CCP National Congress devoted a section to national security.
+In 2025, the Ministry of National Defense released a white paper titled China's National Security in the New Era, which stated the goal of holistic national security was to "enhance the systemic, holistic, and coordinated nature of national security work and effectively wage a comprehensive national security campaign".
+The 2026 Law on Promoting Ethnic Unity and Progress has been described as a cornerstone of the CCP's "cultural security" efforts.